The Absolute Best Garlic Herb Butter EVER

 - 2 cloves garlic finely minced

-- 1 tsp. rosemary fresh, finely chopped
+- 1 teaspoon rosemary fresh, finely chopped

-- 1 tsp. thyme fresh, finely chopped
+- 1 teaspoon thyme fresh, finely chopped

-- 2 Tbsp. parsley fresh, finely chopped
+- 2 tablespoons parsley fresh, finely chopped

 Instructions

-To Shape into a Log: Tear off a 12-inch long piece of wax paper and place garlic butter towards the end of it.
+- Shape into a Log: Tear off a 12-inch long piece of wax paper and place garlic butter towards the end of it.
 Shape it into what resembles a 6-8-inch long log.
+Pull the wax paper over the garlic butter and begin to roll it, reinforcing the log shape as you go.
+Once completely rolled up, twist the ends until tight.

-Refrigerate for at least 2 hours before serving or up to overnight.
+- Chill and Serve: Refrigerate for at least 2 hours before serving or up to overnight.
 Serve with steak, chicken, shrimp, vegetables, or as a spread on bread.
 Enjoy!

-- Use a good quality butter for best results.
+- Butter: Use a good quality butter for best results.
 Depending on your taste preference, you can use salted or unsalted butter.

 Can I use dried herbs?